zabbonat/References-Validation/README.md

-# CheckIfExist - Reference Verification Tool 🔍
+# CheckIfExists - Reference Verification Tool 🔍

 **CheckIfExist** is a tool for researchers and academics to verify the authenticity of references.
 It cross-checks citations against the CrossRef database to detect hallucinations, verify metadata, and ensure accuracy in your bibliography.